 Stephen is a Melbourne based theatre director.
 He studied at The University of Melbourne and NIDA (Directing).
 Stephen is the founder of Little Ones Theatre.
-He is a two-time Green Room Award nominee for Best Direction (2015, Dracula and 2013, Psycho Beach Party) and was a recipient of the Besen Family Artist Program award with Malthouse Theatre (2009) and Arts Centre PlayKing Award in 2015.
-His productions have been nominated for ten Green Room Awards and a Sydney Theatre Award.
+He has been nominated for four Green Room Awards for Best Direction (for The Happy Prince, The Moors, Dracula, and Psycho Beach Party) and was a recipient of the Besen Family Artist Program award with Malthouse Theatre (2009) and Arts Centre PlayKing Award in 2015.
+His productions have been nominated for 25 Green Room Awards and a Sydney Theatre Award.

-Current projects include the 2018 production of Mike Leigh’s Abigail’s Party for Melbourne Theatre Company and the Griffin Theatre Company premiere of Dan Giovannoni’s adaptation of Christos Tsiolkas’ short story collection, Merciless Gods (2017).
+Current projects include the 2018 production of Mike Leigh’s Abigail’s Party for Melbourne Theatre Company and The Nightingale and the Rose, the second part of Little Ones Theatre’s Oscar Wilde fairy tale trilogy, at Theatre Works.

 In 2017, he devised Oscar Wilde’s The Happy Prince at La Mama and remounted Ash Flanders’ Playing to Win at Arts Centre Melbourne both for Midsumma Festival, directed The Moors by Jen Silverman at Red Stitch, and premiered Merciless Gods by Dan Giovannoni at Darebin Arts Speakeasy.
+Merciless Gods had its Sydney Premiere at Griffin Theatre Company.
 He also created a new show, Ash Flanders is Nothing which premiered at the Hares and Hyenas Hare Hole.

 In 2016, he toured his production of Dangerous Liaisons to the Brisbane Powerhouse and for a return Melbourne season at Theatre Works as part of the VCE Theatre Studies Playlist.
 He also directed a new work by Ash Flanders, Playing To Win, for the Melbourne Cabaret Festival which one two Green Room Awards (Best Artiste and Best Writing for Cabaret).